Introduction

 To run the above example on your computer, type the following command in your terminal:

-vlayer init --template email-proof
+vlayer init --template simple-email-proof

 This command will download create and initialise a new project with sample email proof contracts.